Presented at 10:30am in Cotton Creek II on Friday, November 17, 2017.#10348

 Accessible Course Design, Teaching about Accessibility in Curriculum, Uncategorized

-Dr. Thompson is a Senior Instructional Design Coordinator and Team Lead at the University of Illinois in Urbana-Champaign.
-He has taught at the university level for 30 years and has over 15 years of experience teaching online courses and providing online teaching instruction.
+Dr. Thompson is the Assistant Director of Teaching & Learning Experiences, and Director of the Information Accessibility Design & Policy program at the University of Illinois in Urbana-Champaign.
+He has taught at the university level for over 30 years and has 20 years of experience teaching online courses and providing online teaching instruction.
 In addition to his teaching experience, he has a background in web design, instructional media, and web-based learning platforms.
 He is the accessibility liaison for the Center for Innovation in Teaching & Learning at the University of Illinois and has presented at a number of workshops and conferences on topics related to the creation of accessible course content and the accessibility of web conferencing systems and learning management systems.